-For U.S. federal income tax purposes, the 2050 notes are expected to be treated as issued in a "qualified reopening" of the original notes.
-For U.S. federal income tax purposes, debt instruments issued in a qualified reopening are deemed to be part of the same issue as the original debt instruments.
-Under the treatment described in this paragraph, the notes will have the same issue date, the same issue price and the same adjusted issue price as the original notes for U.S. federal income tax purposes.
-The discussion under "United State Federal Taxation" in the accompanying prospectus assumes that the 2050 notes offered hereby are issued in a qualified reopening.
+Qualified Reopening.
+For United States federal income tax purposes, the 2032 notes are expected to be treated as issued in a "qualified reopening" of the original notes.
+For United States federal income tax purposes, debt instruments issued in a qualified reopening are deemed to be part of the same issue as the original debt instruments.
+Under the treatment described in this paragraph, the 2032 notes will have the same issue date, the same issue price and the same adjusted issue price as the original notes for United States federal income tax purposes.
+This discussion assumes that the 2032 notes offered hereby are issued in a qualified reopening.